Locations:

 What to do next

-The key to diagnosing dementia is raising your concerns with your primary care physician who can refer you to a neurologist for a full workup.
+The key to diagnosing dementia is raising your concerns with your primary care physician, who can refer you to a neurologist for a full workup.

 Taken together, these tests can help determine what, if anything, has changed inside of your brain.

-“The first step would be to go to your doctor and get a referral to a neurologist or dementia assessment center and get a full workup to evaluate how you’re doing right now,” says Dr. Bonner-Jackson.
+“The first step would be to go to your doctor and get a referral to a neurologist or dementia assessment center and get a full workup to evaluate how you’re doing right now,” advises Dr. Bonner-Jackson.
 “That will rule out any other possible causes of thinking and behavioral changes.”

 Learn more about our editorial process.